-Greg Paulus was added to the Ohio State men's basketball staff as video coordinator in June of 2011.
-He joined Thad Matta's staff after spending the 2010-11 campaign as an assistant coach at Navy.
-He will be primarily responsible for breaking down team and opponent video for scouting and analysis for the two-time defending Big Ten champion Buckeyes.
+Now in his fifth season at Ohio State, Greg Paulus was added to the Ohio State men’s basketball staff as video coordinator in June of 2011.
+He was elevated to assistant coach in the summer of 2013.
+He joined Thad Matta’s staff after spending the 2010-11 campaign as an assistant coach at Navy.

 As a freshman in 2006, Paulus was a member of the ACC All-Freshman first team, the ACC All-Tournament second team and a second-team freshman All-American while averaging 6.7 ppg and 5.2 apg.
 He remains one of just four freshmen in ACC history to lead the league in assists, joining North Carolina’s Ed Cota (1997), Georgia Tech’s Kenny Anderson (1990) and current American coach and former Virginia standout Jeff Jones (1979) as freshman to accomplish the feat.